sonic-net/SONiC/doc/platform_api/CMIS_Diagnostic_Monitoring_Overview_in_SONiC.md

 #### 4.2.3 Details of Flag Analysis of Tables

 **Note**: For simplicity, this section uses DOM as an example.
-However, the same analysis is applicable for VDM as well.
+However, the same analysis is applicable for VDM and STATUS related flags as well.

 **Purpose of Flag Analysis:**